Time Series Analysis in R

 - frequency represents number of observations per unit time.
 For example, frequency=1 for monthly data.

 Note: To know about more optional parameters, use the following command in R console:

 Example: Let’s take the example of COVID-19 pandemic situation.
-Taking total number of positive cases of COVID-19 cases weekly from 22 January, 2020 to 15 April, 2020 of the world in data vector.
+Taking a total number of positive cases of COVID-19 cases weekly from 22 January 2020 to 15 April 2020 of the world in data vector.

 Multivariate Time Series